 15.2.
 With this document, you confirm that you are aware of the fact that the aforementioned data may be processed for the purpose of direct marketing, and that you have the right to disagree and to object the use of your personal data for this purpose at any time by informing Paysera thereof in writing via email to: email@example.com.
 The message must contain the full name and email address of the personal data subject.

 15.3.
-Data retention period: 2 (two) years after the termination of the business relationship with the client or until the day the client objects the data processing for this purpose.
+Data retention period: until the termination of the business relationship with the client or until the day the client objects the data processing for this purpose.

 15.4.
 Data providers: the data subject.